What is Fortinet?

 Final Thoughts

 As discussed, when you hear Fortinet, most IT techs typically think of firewalls.
-However, Fortinet is designed to use all of their products to control the entire security landscape.
+However, Fortinet is designed to use all of its products to control the entire security landscape.
 Again, it’s an ecosystem thing.

 Think of it this way.
 Apple encourages customers to own all Apple products.
 When you start combining Apple products, you gain access to amazing features.
 For instance, an Apple Watch can be used to unlock a MacBook.